iterorganization/Waveform-Editor/docs/source/training/training.rst

    .. md-tab-item:: Exercise

       In the previous execise, you might have noticed that there a multiple ways in which you can define the same waveform.
-Recreate the waveform of previous exercise using only the following tendency attributes:
+Recreate the waveform of previous exercise using only the following tendency parameters:
       ``type``, ``start``, ``duration``, ``period``, ``min``, and ``max``.

    .. md-tab-item:: Solution